Shark diving in Florida can be a confusing topic.

 Why Shark Diving in Florida?

 Here’s the thing about Florida shark diving; the variety of sharks you’ll see is among the best in the planet.
 It’s that good.
-Yes, say the words “shark diving in the US” and most folks think white shark cage diving in California.
+Yes, say the words “shark diving in the US” and most folks think shark cage diving in California with great whites.
 But if you look at the number of shark interactions by state you’ll see there’s a clear winner.
 No, it’s not California or Hawaii.
 The sharkiest state is definitely Florida, according to Shark Week and I’m inclined to agree.

 In California you can see great white sharks and perhaps the odd blue.
 But in Florida that list grows exponentially.
 Go shark diving in Florida and you can see any of the following species: